Statistics

 Why are these changes happening?

-Poverty statistics in Scotland are based on data from the Department for Work and Pensions’ (DWP) Family Resources Survey (FRS).
-This survey has been the main source of data for household income and poverty measurement with data going back to the financial year 1994-95.
+Official income statistics in Scotland are based on data from the Department for Work and Pensions’ (DWP) Family Resources Survey (FRS).
+This survey has been the main source of data for household income and poverty measurement with data going back to 1994-95.

 Now, after years of development, DWP is linking FRS responses with administrative records on a number of benefits.
-This will reduce the underreporting of benefit income currently seen in the FRS data, as well as eventually reducing the burden for survey respondents.
-The result of the change will mean revisions to the rates of poverty.
+This will reduce the underreporting of benefit income currently seen in the FRS data, as well as eventually reducing the burden for survey respondents and interviewers.
+The result of the change will mean revisions to reported poverty rates.

 The development means: